watch-wolf/WatchWolf/README.md

 2. Run the script in `build` mode

-   Run `bash WatchWolfSetup.sh --build`
+   Run `sudo bash WatchWolfSetup.sh --build`

    You can get the code from the develop branch by using `bash WatchWolfSetup.sh --build --dev`

 3. (if you want to start WatchWolf on startup [recommended]) Run the script in `install` mode

-   Run `bash WatchWolfSetup.sh --install`
+   Run `sudo bash WatchWolfSetup.sh --install`